 There is an area representative for each of the major areas, who works in close liaison with the Secretary.
 They are also informed regularly about all NABBA matters.
 They are also responsible for organising shows and appointing judges for NABBA shows in their areas.

-The name and address of the NABBA representative in your area can be had from the Secretary or website www.nabba.co.uk.
+The name and address of the NABBA representative in your area can be had from the Secretary.

 In order to cut down the cost of expensive and often unnecessary meetings by bringing area representatives to Birmingham the Secretary is in constant touch with them, and they often meet at various shows up and down the country, also at the Britain and Universe finals.

-Membership is open to all physical culturists - men and women - over the age of 14, either as an amateur or an associate member and is current for twelve months from month of enrolment.
-It becomes renewable in the same month each year thereafter.
+Membership is open to all physical culturists over the age of 14, either as an amateur or an associate member and is current for the yearly annual membership.
+Eg. A membership purchased during the period of 2019 will expire on the 31st December 2019.

 NABBA MEMBERSHIP FEES

-(Subject to annual review) All NABBA Competitors will be required to pay a £10 entry fee and also hold a valid yearly membership when entering any NABBA Competition.
-NOTE: the £10 entry fee will be payable at check in.
+All NABBA Competitors will be required to pay a £15 entry fee and also hold a valid yearly membership when entering any NABBA Competition.
+NOTE: the £15 entry fee will be payable at check in.

 Annual membership fee = £25.00